kghose/Chhobi2/Readme.md

 TODO
 ====
-- [ ] Expand search parsing
+- ( ) Expand search parsing
-- [x] Selections/collections
+- (x) Selections/collections
-- [x] Resize and zip collection to send via mail
+- (x) Resize and zip collection to send via mail
-- [x] (Won't do) Export queries as smart folders
+- (x) (Won't do) Export queries as smart folders
-- [x] (silently generate thumbnail) Indicate when preview thumbnail is not available - autogenerate one
+- (x) (silently generate thumbnail) Indicate when preview thumbnail is not available - autogenerate one
-- [x] Command history
+- (x) Command history
-- [ ] Commands to change appearance
+- ( ) Commands to change appearance

 Programming notes and Resources